Terms & Conditions

 This policy and procedure is subject to The Equality Act 2010 which recognises the following categories of individual as Protected Characteristics: Age, Gender Reassignment, Marriage and Civil Partnership, Pregnancy and Maternity, Race, Religion and Belief, Sex (gender), Sexual orientation, Disability, Socio-economic Disadvantage.
 The term ‘student’ is used throughout the document to describe all learners, both full and part-time in all settings, including workplace learning, learners and HE learners.

 This policy has been written in response to HM Government Prevent Duty Guidance for Further Education Colleges in England and Wales.
-This guidance was updated in July 2015 and is the subject of the duty under section 26 of the Counter-Terrorism and Security Act 2015 which applies to specified authorities including schools and colleges.
+This guidance was updated in July 2015 and is the subject of the duty under section 26 of the Counter-Terrorism and Security Act 2015 which applies to specified authorities including independent training providers.

 Preventing the radicalisation of students is part of a Government initiative to develop a robust counter terrorism programme.
 The UK faces a range of terrorist threats.
 All the terrorist groups who pose a threat to us seek to radicalise and recruit people to their cause.
 The Government Prevent strategy seeks to: